-- 1. Ensure the public endorsement and authority of the mayor - 2.
-Convene a community or network of like-minded innovators - 3.
-Help innovators communicate the value of their work - 4.
-Help innovators navigate intraagency or local politics - 5.
-Provide funding outside the normal budget, e.g., through an R&D fund - 6.
-Collaborate with external nonprofit or other community partners - 7.
-Attract or utilize private and philanthropic dollars - Teach skills and tools of innovation: prototyping, testing, measuring, refining - 9.
-Require transparency of performance data - 10.
-Seek input and buy-in from partner agencies early in the process communities through effective human capital pipelines for talented people from unconventional backgrounds.
+Innovation may also be captured through offline and more traditional recruiting mechanisms that enable citizens to launch new ideas or engage in their communities.
+A number of the innovation offices with whom the authors spoke are becoming hubs that actively seek out and attract creative ideas from city employees and the community (see related sidebar).
+Meanwhile a number of national nonprofits like Teach for America, City Year, Fuse Corps, and Code for America are also demonstrating how to spur innovation in communities through effective human capital pipelines for talented people from unconventional backgrounds.
 Civic Ventures, for example, is a national nonprofit that seeks to harness the energy of America's 70+ million retiring baby boomers by matching them with meaningful volunteer and professional opportunities in their communities.
-It celebrates boomer-age innovators with its annual Purpose Prize and works with government and nonprofit organizations to take advantage of retiring boomers-what they call a "windfall of human and social capital."16 Executive Vice President Jim Emerman explains, "We hope that these and other pathways will enable more people to move into encore careers that combine personal meaning and social impact with continued income in the second half of life."17 By making people, rather than technology, the central platform for driving solutions, organizations like Civic Ventures can be an attractive model for some cities to pursue.
+It celebrates boomer-age innovators with its annual Purpose Prize and works with government and nonprofit organizations to take advantage of retiring boomers-what they call a "windfall of human and social capital."
+Executive Vice President Jim Emerman explains, "We hope that these and other pathways will enable more people to move into encore careers that combine personal meaning and social impact with continued income in the second half of life."
+By making people, rather than technology, the central platform for driving solutions, organizations like Civic Ventures can be an attractive model for some cities to pursue.